 7.7 During the consideration of this application there has been a balancing exercise of the above roles in order to ensure that the scheme represents a sustainable development.
-I attach significant weight to the economic and social roles the development can provide, recognising that the development needs to be viable and delivered.
-Inevitably there will be the loss of open land but this is necessary to enable the development.
-There is no significant harm to the landscape and the development will bring new open spaces for the public to enjoy and new areas for biodiversity.
+I attach significant weight to the social role the development can provide and moderate weight to the economic benefits.
+There will be some dis-benefits to the environment, including the loss of agricultural land and amenity from the public footpath but overall it is considered that there is no significant harm to the landscape.
+The development will bring new open spaces for the public to enjoy and new areas for biodiversity.
 To conclude, I consider that on balance this development together with appropriate measures in the S106 legal agreement and conditions would have the ability to provide to create a high quality environment in a sustainable location.